CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  ***<div align="center">Amazon Elastic Block Store (Amazon EBS)</div>*** **<div align="center">Block storage</div>**

-is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
+Is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available. you define configuration as volume size and type

 > An Amazon EBS volume stores data in a single Availability Zone.